Force over Distance: Chapter 39

 The man could not keep a low profile to save his life.

 Before Young could reply, Park slammed her laptop shut and got to her feet.
 “You guys.
 I can’t take this anymore.
 Sorry.”
 Her gaze flicked back and forth between Rush and Young.
-Then she steeled herself, screwed up her courage and asked, “Are you talking to each other in your heads?”
+She visibly steeled herself, screwed up her courage and asked, “Are you talking to each other in your heads?”

 “Obviously,” Rush said.